SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-vcloud.md

 comments: true
 ---

-**How to configure the SlipStream VMWare vCloud Connector**

 Here are instructions on how to configure the SlipStream VMWare vCloud connector.
 This connector is distributed by SixSq under a commercial license and is available for sale.
 Refer to the [pricing page](/products/slipstream-pricing.html) for details.

 Prerequisite
 ----

-This installation recipe assumes that you have already installed the SlipStream server on the same server.
+This installation recipe assumes that you have already installed the SlipStream service on the same server.
-For details on how to install the server, please refer to the [online documentation](https://slipstream.sixsq.com/html/administrator-manual.html).
+For details on how to install the service, please refer to the [online documentation](https://slipstream.sixsq.com/html/administrator-manual.html).